The Supercoat Dog Food Review: Tested & Evaluated 2023

 Like other options from Purina dog food brands, Supercoat has a good amount of protein in line with official recommendations.
 The AAFCO guidelines recommends at least 18% of crude protein per 100 g, Supercoat packs 25% or more protein in all their adult recipes.

 PRO TIP: Supercoat has enough protein content to keep your dog nourished

-In general, the protein sources aren’t too bad, but we’re taking off 3 stars because the flavours aren’t reflected in the composition of every recipe.
+In general, the protein sources aren’t too bad, but our panel of independent experts agreed to deduct 3 stars because the flavours aren’t reflected in the composition of every recipe.
 In turn, this won’t suit dogs with sensitivities or those that need specific proteins.

 In terms of additives, Supercoat’s recipes are very basic.
-Although many dog food brands are now including extra goodies like fruits, vegetables and superfoods like berries or chia seeds, Supercoat doesn’t. none of their recipes available in Australia have other extras beyond beet pulp, vitamins, minerals and amino acids.
+Although many dog food brands are now including extra goodies like fruits, vegetables and superfoods like berries or chia seeds.
+However, we were sad to note that Supercoat doesn’t.
+None of their recipes available in Australia have other extras beyond beet pulp, vitamins, minerals and amino acids.

 On the flip side, the recipes mention natural flavours, without specifying what’s in them.
 In general, we don’t like when dog food brands don’t spell out every ingredient added to their recipes.

 This kibble, like other brands doesn’t specifically mention which preservatives it uses on the food.
 This is a problem since sulphite, a common pet food preservative, can be dangerous in large quantities .

 Because of the lack of nutritious extra foods, and the blanket terms for flavouring, our panel is giving Supercoat 3 out of 5 in this category.

 Supercoat offers several options tailored to your dog’s needs and preferences.
 They have a traditional line with grains, a premium line also with grains, and a grain-free line.
 Keep in mind their grain-free line is limited to two different recipes for adult dogs.